Foodborne Pathogen Testing

 Spices & Dry Goods

-Salmonella and Bacillus cereus spore detection
+Salmonella and Bacillus cereus spore detection.

 Why Choose AGT Food Labs?